-The 2’s class is designed for children who are 2 or will be turning 2 in the fall.
+The Older Toddler’s class is designed for children who are have turned two by September 1.
 Children this age are always on the move, constantly exploring their world, and delighting in the new friends and experiences of preschool.
 Educators plan materials and curriculum to build upon the children’s interests and also to provide opportunities for new experiences.
 Clay, paint, cooking, music and stories are often part of the day’s activities.
 The art studio, indoor bike and ball area, and outdoor playground provide additional spaces for the children to enjoy.

 A wall of windows looking out on the playground and gardens provides an ever-changing view of the seasons, birds, rabbits, and the occasional deer that stops by.
 An adjoining bathroom has a sink and low, toddler toilet just right for children beginning potty training.
 This is often a first-time away from home experience, and a warm, home-like classroom with educators who provide nurturing support help to make the transition as easy as possible for the young two-year-old.